Arabian Nights (1942 film): Plot

-Meanwhile, Kamar, thinking that Haroun is dead, assumes the throne of Baghdad, but to his chagrin Sherazade is not to be found, and he orders the captain of his guard (Turhan Bey) to find her.
-But then the scheming Grand Vizier Nadan (Edgar Barrier) approaches the captain with the order to make Sherazade 'disappear', and upon finding them the captain decides to sell the troupe into slavery.
-But due to a witness the captain is exposed, and in order to preserve his plans, Nadan first gets him to confess and then murders him.

-Haroun, Sherazade, and the acrobats manage to escape the slave pens and flee to the border, where they are found by Kamar's army and taken to a tent city in the desert.
-Kamar proposes to Sherazade, but she has in the meantime fallen in love with Haroun.
-Also, Nadan recognizes the caliph and his affection for Sherazade, and he uses this knowledge to blackmail Sherazade into helping him in his scheme: in exchange for Haroun's freedom, she is to poison Kamar during the wedding ceremony, upon which Nadan would assume rulership for himself.
+Meanwhile, Kamar assumes the throne, but Sherazade is not to be found.
+He orders the captain of his guard to find her, but a scheming grand vizier, Nadan, approaches the captain with the order to make Sherazade 'disappear.'
+After finding them, the captain sells the troupe into slavery.
+When the captain is found out, Nadan murders him in order to conceal his treachery.
+Haroun, Sherazade, and the acrobats escape the slave pens, but are found by Kamar's army and taken to a tent city in the desert.
+Kamar reunites with Sherazade and proposes, but she has fallen in love with Haroun instead.
+Nadan, recognizing the caliph, uses this knowledge to blackmail Sherazade into helping him remove Kamar from the throne, in return for safe conduct for Haroun out of the caliphate.
 In secret, however, he plans to have Haroun killed once he has crossed the border.

-Upon learning of this insidious scheme, Ali confides in his fellow performers, and they rush to free Haroun; then Haroun decides to free Sherazade with the help of the acrobats, while Ali is to summon the troops still loyal to him.
-Haroun and the others are quickly captured, and Sherazade and the retainers learn of his true identity.
-Kamar engages his brother in a sword fight, while Ahmad and the acrobats set the tents on fire; the arrival of Ali and the caliph's army triggers a massive battle with Kamar's men.

-Finally, as Kamar prepares to deliver the deathstroke to Haroun, Nadan shows his true allegiance by assassinating Kamar personally.
-But as he prepares to finish Haroun, Ahmad and Ali interfere, forcing him to flee.
-But a spear thrown into his back stops him, and he dies in a burning tent; Haroun, Sherazade, their friends and the loyal subjects celebrate victory.
+Upon learning of this insidious scheme, Ali and his fellow performers rescue Haroun, who then decides to free Sherazade with the help of the acrobats.
+But Haroun and the others are quickly captured, and Sherazade finally learns his true identity.
+Kamar engages Haroun in a sword fight, while the acrobats set fire to the tents; and the arrival of the caliph's loyal troops, summoned by Ali, triggers a massive battle.
+In the end, as Kamar prepares to deliver the deathstroke to Haroun, Nadan assassinates Kamar.
+But as he prepares to do in Haroun, Ahmad and Ali interfere, forcing him to flee.
+Nadan is stopped by a thrown spear and dies inside a burning tent, leaving Haroun, Sherazade, and their loyal friends to celebrate victory.